 Get a fair idea of your target audience and then gear everything towards them, all your actions from that point forward should be to impress and please your target audience.
 Your target audience is who you’re designing your PPC ad and landing page for, of course you need to make them happy, make their happiness your goal.

-Never and I mean never lead your paid visitors to your Homepage, why?
+Never and I mean never lead your paid visitors to your homepage, why?
 Because, leading them there is only going to confuse them.
-As soon as your visitor clicks on your PPC ad he should be taken to a page where he’ll have no problem seeing your conversion goal, where clicking on the CTA button will seem like the most natural thing to do.
+As soon as your visitor clicks on your PPC ad he or she should be taken to a page where he’ll have no problem seeing your conversion goal, where clicking on the CTA button will seem like the most natural thing to do.

 A place where your conversion goals are well defined, a place that unlike your homepage isn’t promoting multiple offers.